 Chicago State University graduating seniors who will have earned the bachelor's degree before enrolling as a graduate or professional student may apply to graduate study and be considered for early admission.
 In this case, admission will be held in abeyance until receipt by the Graduate Admissions of the final official transcript showing the conferral of the bachelor's degree.
-Those who do not subsequently receive the bachelor's degree will have their admission rescinded, and all graduate credit earned will be lost.
+Those who do not subsequently receive the bachelor's degree will have their admission rescinded.
+A student may not earn graduate credit if evidence of completion of a bachelor's degree is not received.